zyrathant/Security-in-Computing-and-IT/README.md

 ### Usage
 Run the script to perform validation checks and benchmarks:
-**python3 security_benchmark.py**
+**python3 comparative_analysis.py**
-The script outputs a summary table to the console and updates the CSV file.
+The script outputs a summary table to the console and updates the CSV file, comparative_results.csv